sph-mn/sph-db/other/documentation/considerations.md

 # sequences per type or one global
 * option - selected
   * per-type
-    * can theoretically be shorter
+    * values can theoretically stay smaller
     * need to query every type to load current sequence number on startup
 * option
   * database global